Patbox/TextPlaceholderAPI/docs/user/default-placeholders.md

 # Default placeholder list
 These placeholders are provided by default and are available for every mod using Placeholder API.
+If placeholder isn't parsed, make sure it is used in correct context, with valid arguments and that you are using the latest version.

 ## List of placeholders
 ### Server